 - Our use of the information on your identification document is strictly limited; the data will only be used to verify your identity and will not be stored for longer than needed for this purpose

 - In principle, we will not accept other means of verifying your identity.
 Should you wish to propose alternatives, we will assess their adequacy on a case-by-case basis

-- You can read our data protection notice for more information on how we deal with your personal data when handling a written request from you.
+- When received, we will provide you with a detailed overview of how we deal with your personal data when handling a written request from you.